 Our Team

-Jared Dubin: Executive Director
+• Jared Dubin, Executive Director

-• Keira Albert
+• Keira Albert, Restoration Coordinator

 Keira is a self-taught herbalist and botany enthusiast who has returned to her Appalachian roots.
 She began studying Biology at Virginia Tech with a focus on Animal Sciences and worked extensively in the animal field before shifting her focus to teaching and performing dance.
 Her travels across the country exposed her to a wide range of communities, cultures, and ecosystems, deepening her appreciation for the mountains she calls home.